ronnyandersson/zignal/README.md

     >>> f.plot_pole_zero()
     >>>

 See the examples folder for more examples.
+Also check out the sister project [zoundcard](https://github.com/ronnyandersson/zoundcard) which can play audio on a soundcard.

 ## Requirements

-This library relies on numpy, scipy, matplotlib and optionally pyaudio.
+This library relies on numpy, scipy and matplotlib.
 It is recommended to create a virtual environment and let pip install the dependencies automatically.

     python3 -m venv <name-of-virtualenv>
     . <name-of-virtualenv>/bin/activate
     pip install zignal

-Optionally, to be able to use a soundcard, first install the python development headers and the portaudio development files.
-On debian/ubuntu,

-    sudo apt install python3-dev portaudio19-dev

-then run

-    pip install zignal[sndcard]

-which will automatically build the portaudio library and then pyaudio.

 ## Local development

 Create a python3 virtualenv and install from the local source code to make the zignal library editable.
-Note that the python development headers (python3-dev) and portaudio19-dev must be installed first.

     python3 -m venv venv_dev
     . venv_dev/bin/activate